lakalia/UXD2022_Final_Project/README.md

 ![working_documents_3](https://user-images.githubusercontent.com/70278902/206822987-4c9bb0a6-0df6-4f89-98d3-c7147ca5f9d8.png)

 ### Insights
-What we want to do and why (Vision)
+What we want to do and why (Vision)...

-sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Facilisi nullam vehicula ipsum a arcu cursus.
-Ultrices sagittis
-orci a scelerisque purus semper eget duis at.
-Eleifend donec pretium vulputate sapien nec sagittis aliquam.

 # Solution